-- Methods by which the school will communicate with parents and students about giftedness and gifted programming - Criteria and procedures for identifying gifted students - Procedures for developing the Advanced Learning Plan that includes participation of parents, student, and general education staff - Instructional programming for gifted students - Annual process for evaluating the gifted program - Hiring and training personnel - Budgeting - Record keeping & reporting
+- Methods by which the school will communicate with parents and students about giftedness and gifted programming - Criteria and procedures for identifying gifted students - Procedures for developing the Advanced Learning Plan that includes participation of parents, student, and general education staff - Instructional programming for gifted students

+- Annual process for evaluating the gifted program

+- Hiring and training personnel

+- Budgeting

+- Record keeping & reporting

-Each school must identify a staff member as the Gifted Lead who will serve as a primary point of contact for gifted programming and administer the school's Gifted Program Plan.
+Each school must identify a staff member as the Gifted Lead who will serve as a primary point of contact for gifted programming, administer the school's Gifted Program Plan, and facilitate identification and annual ALP development for each gifted student.
 CSI encourages schools to hire personnel who have experience working with gifted students or who hold a gifted education specialist endorsement to serve in this role.
 Gifted Leads should be provided some time each week to work on administration of the program without student responsibilities.